• Skip to primary navigation

 • Salt and pepper – to enhance all of the flavors.

-*Get the full list of ingredients and recipe instructions in the recipe card below.
+*Get the full list of ingredients and recipe instructions in the recipe card located at the bottom of this post.

 Two halves of butternut squash on a round wooden board on a white surface with a round white bowl with seeds of of the squash and a spoon in it on the board next to the squash.

-Step one: Prep the squash.
-Slice the butternut squash in half lengthwise, scoop out the seeds, and discard them.
+Prepare the squash.
+Slice the butternut squash in half lengthwise using a sharp kitchen knife.
+Use a spoon to scoop out the seeds, you can save them to roast later or discard them.

 4 halves of butternut squash on a brown baking sheet.

-Step two: Roast the squash.
-Drizzle the squash with a little olive oil and sprinkle it with salt and pepper.
-Place the squash cut side face up onto a parchment paper lined baking sheet and roast it in a 425° F preheated oven for 40-45 minutes or until golden and fork tender.
+Roast the squash.
+Preheat the oven to 400°F. Drizzle the squash with olive oil and sprinkle it with salt and pepper.
+Place it cut side up onto a baking sheet and roast it for 40-45 minutes or until golden and fork tender.
 Remove and let cool.

 Round white pan filled with cooked sausage, celery, onion and herbs